bueti/bocker/README.md

 Is it a good idea?
 Probably not, but it solved a problem I had!

 > **Warning**
-> Do **not** push the image to a publich repository, or everybody in the world will have access to your database backup!
+> Do **not** push the image to a public repository, or everybody in the world will have access to your database backup!

 ## Installation